 Move around webpages with the keyboard

 With learning impairments and disabilities it's sometimes difficult to find links on webpages.
-Some people find it easier and quicker to move around webpages using the keyboard in Web Apps.
+Some people find it easier and quicker to move around webpages using the keyboard in Office Online.

 Surf the web more easily with Internet Explorer 11

 Accessibility in Internet Explorer 11 lets you select text and move around a webpage with the keyboard.
 Keyboard access to the toolbar buttons, search box items, address bar, and tabs makes surfing the web quicker and easier for people with learning impairments.

 Press the Tab key to move forward between screen elements and Shift+Tab to move backward.
 By pressing Tab or Shift+Tab, you can navigate through the parts of the screen.
 Learn more keyboard shortcuts.